The mandatory information standard prescribes requirements for the labelling of cosmetic products.

 - testers of a cosmetic product.

-The following provides some key information on the labelling and testing requirements for this mandatory standard.
+The following provides some key information on the labelling requirements for this mandatory standard.

 - Product ingredient information should be available to consumers at the point of sale.

 - The listing of product ingredients is required on the container or on the product itself, if not packed in a container.

 - Where the container or the product is of a size, shape or nature that prevents ingredient labelling by any of the above methods, the mandatory information standard requires the display of information to allow consumers to be informed.